COSC3020/mergesort-noahvogt1/README.md

 This adds another $n$ number of times.
 This will in the end provide us with a overall complexity of
 $T(n) \in \Theta (n^2log(n))$.
 Definitly a lot slower than the regular mergesort because of the extra n iteration to keep it in place but hey I guess it'll save a little memory!

+*Also I feel as I should add this disclaimer: I am thouroughly sorry if my mergesort code is horrendous.
+I feel like it would be a lot easier to understand if I had used some extra spacing, but I feel that it is semi very efficient?*